BIGJRA/BIGJRA.github.io/rejuv.md

 -   Dream Eater

-Equip the Intercept-Z to a Pokemon first and you’ll have a much easier time, but it’s not necessary.
-It’s very slow, so you can easily drop its defenses or use Knock Off for its Leftovers and wear it down.
+Equip the Intercept-Z to a Pokemon first and you'll have a much easier time, but it's not necessary.
+It's very slow, so you can easily drop its defenses or use Knock Off for its Leftovers and wear it down.
 Aelita will help you break the 4 shields too with field boosted Dazzling Gleam.
-If you use any weather, you’ll change the field to nothing, which can be useful.
+If you use any weather, you'll change the field to nothing, which can be useful.

 Puppet Master (Starlight Field)